 Novartis Q3 core net income rises to $3.47 bln

-Corrects to say core net income was up, not down, in first paragraph

-ZURICH, Oct 27 (Reuters) - Swiss drugmaker Novartis NOVN.S on Tuesday said third-quarter core net income was $3.47 billion, up from $3.21 billion a year ago.
+ZURICH, Oct 27 (Reuters) - Swiss drugmaker Novartis NOVN.Ssaid on Tuesday that third-quarter core net income was $3.47 billion, up from $3.21 billion a year ago.

 Analysts polled by Refinitiv had, on average, forecast $3.2 billion.